-February is Heart Disease Awareness Month and February 7-14 is considered Congenital Heart Defect Awareness Week.
-Congenital heart disease is a clinical condition in which there is an abnormality in the development of the heart during the stages leading to birth.
+Congenital heart disease (CHD) is a clinical condition where there is a developmental abnormality of the heart during the stages leading to birth.

-Although this condition may go undetected at birth, a variety of symptoms can occur later in life.
+This condition may sometimes go undetected at the time of birth.
+However, a variety of symptoms may surface later in life.
 Children with congenital heart disease can suffer from generalized tiredness and fatigue, which can significantly affect their quality of life.
-Most medical treatments are aimed at improving the symptoms and even closing or repairing the defects through surgical treatment.
-The good news is that physical therapy has been shown to improve the stamina of children with congenital heart disease.

 Why do children with congenital heart disease have reduced stamina?

-Depending on the type of congenital heart disease, there is an alteration in the flow of blood to and from the heart.
-Normally, blood flows from all the parts of the body to the right side of the heart.
-It is then pumped from the left side of the heart to the rest of the body.
-In congenital heart disease, there is a muscular defect, which results in an alteration of this blood flow.
-As a result, blood without oxygen is circulated through the body.
-This can cause tiredness, fatigue, and loss of energy.
+The type of Congenital Heart Disease is indicative of the blood flow to and from the heart.
+Under normal circumstances, blood flows from the entire body to the right side of the heart.
+It then gets pumped from the left side of the heart to the rest of the body.

-Physical therapists help children with congenital heart disease live a happy, healthy and active life.
-The therapist will perform a detailed clinical examination and will work closely with the physician to create a safe, enjoyable exercise program.
-Muscle weakness and reduced muscle tone is common.
+Physical therapists help children with congenital heart anomalies live a happy, healthy, and active life.
+Therapists perform a detailed clinical examination and work closely with the physician to create a safe, enjoyable exercise program.
+Muscle weakness and reduced muscle tone are common symptoms in this condition.